PrudhommeWTF/AzureADConfigurationReport/README.md

 # Azure AD Configuration Report
+Inspired from Semperis Purple Kngith and PingCastCloud Azure AD reports.

 This script will help you report the current state of your Azure AD tenant configuration in details.

 You only need PowerShell 3.0 and access to Microsoft Graph API endpoints (https).